 In the heart of Florence, over the Ponte Vecchio, since 1565 a hidden path links two important buildings of the city.
-I am talking about the Vasari Corridor, one of the most exclusive places of Florence and of all Tuscany.
+I am talking about the Vasari Corridor, one of the most exclusive places in Florence and of all Tuscany.

 Vasari Corridor, the secret passage in the heart of Florence

-My experience along the Vasari Corridor
+My experience on the Vasari Corridor

 The tour begins from the second floor of the Uffizi with a short brief about the history of the building.
-We walked for a while inside the gallery to reach the entrance of corridor where a keeper was waiting for us to open the door.
+We walked for a while inside the gallery to reach the entrance of the corridor where a keeper was waiting for us to open the door.
 Under the curious gaze of the other visitors, we entered this secret passageway, leaving behind us the noise and chatter of the gallery.
 Only silence and history surrounded us.